 Mainline protestants should not dismiss the idea of Spiritual Warfare as belonging to the Pentecostals and Charismatics.
-In many congregations such topics are anathema lest they offend the faithful with images of archaic demonic influence.
+In many congregations, such topics are anathema lest they offend the faithful with images of archaic demonic influence.
 Such imagery should rather be efficient by focusing primarily on the mental domain of spiritual discipline.
 When our thoughts and actions consistently align with the will of God, we remain in relative safety.
 This safety can be illusory when we confront genuine negative forces in life.
-Too often these types of crises receive dismissal as psychological and the victim is brought to the mental health domain.
+Too often these types of crises receive dismissal as psychological and we bring the victim to the mental health domain.
 While psychological causes are certainly a factor, we can’t hesitate to bring prayer to these situations as well.
-Once physical causes or psychological causes are eschewed, we must consider the possibility of an evil influence.
+Once we eschewed physical causes or psychological causes, we must consider the possibility of an evil influence.

 Spiritual Warfare: A Costly Battle

 While “The Kingdom of Heaven as been forcefully advancing, and forceful men lay hold of it” (Matt.
-11:12) we are assured of a final victory as Jesus is building his church and the gates of hell cannot stop its forward momentum.
-Central to our prayers against evil influences we must remember that Jesus, “having disarmed principalities and powers, made a public spectacle of them (Col. 2:15 NKJV).
-Although the trials will be difficult toward a final victory.
-As Paul said, “We must through many tribulations enter the Kingdom of God.”
+11:12) we are assured of an ultimate victory as Jesus is building his church and the gates of hell cannot stop its forward momentum.
+Central to our prayers against evil influences, we remember that Jesus, “having disarmed principalities and powers, made a public spectacle of them (Col. 2:15 NKJV).
+Although the trials will be difficult toward an ultimate victory.
+As Paul said, “We must, through many tribulations, enter the Kingdom of God.”
 (Acts 14:22 NKJV).
 Every warrior knows that battles result in suffering and pain.
 Toward victory we must bear in mind that Jesus has given us the spiritual authority for healing the sick, tearing down enemy strongholds and casting out demons.
 Jesus first proclaimed then demonstrated he was the anointed one by the miracles of healing, casting out demons and raising the dead.

 The heart and soul of evangelism is to proclaim the Gospels.
 This is our first and best defence in arming ourselves for Spiritual Warfare.